-- (1) A convention authority may only issue negotiable revenue bonds under the revenue bond act of 1933, 1933 PA 94, MCL 141.101 to 141.140.
-A convention authority may not issue any other kinds of bonds, notes, or other obligations. - (2) A convention authority may authorize and issue its negotiable revenue bonds payable solely from the revenues or funds available to the convention authority under section 17387 of this code Bonds, notes, or other obligations of a convention authority are not a debt or liability of this state, a qualified county that established the convention authority, or a qualified city that established the convention authority and do not create or constitute an indebtedness, liability, or obligation or constitute a pledge of faith and credit of this state, the qualified county that established the convention authority, or a qualified city that established the convention authority.
-Bonds issued by a convention authority are payable solely from revenues or funds pledged or available for their payment as authorized by sections 17381 through 17391 of this code or as provided in the resolution of the convention facility board authorizing the bonds.
+(1) A convention authority may only issue negotiable revenue bonds under the revenue bond act of 1933, 1933 PA 94, MCL 141.101 to 141.140.
+A convention authority may not issue any other kinds of bonds, notes, or other obligations.

+(2) A convention authority may authorize and issue its negotiable revenue bonds payable solely from the revenues or funds available to the convention authority under section 17387 of this code Bonds, notes, or other obligations of a convention authority are not a debt or liability of this state, a qualified county that established the convention authority, or a qualified city that established the convention authority and do not create or constitute an indebtedness, liability, or obligation or constitute a pledge of faith and credit of this state, the qualified county that established the convention authority, or a qualified city that established the convention authority, or a qualified city that established the convention authority, or a qualified city that established the convention authority are payable solely from revenues or funds pledged or available for their payment as authorized by sections 17381 through 17391 of this code or as provided in the resolution of the convention facility board authorizing the bonds.